How To Detect and Remove the Chrome.exe Virus

 Just as taking your Vitamin C helps your immune system protect you against colds and strep, you can also take steps to protect your information and devices.
 Learning how to stay safe online is the protective vitamin for your digital health.

 In the case of Poweliks and other downloader malware, the danger lies in its ability to control the device and install other malicious software.
-Typically, malware takes advantage of vulnerabilities, the weaknesses in an operating system or software’s code.
+Typically, malware exploits vulnerabilities, weaknesses in an operating system or software’s code.

 Software and operating updates fix these weaknesses, so installing security patches is a critical cybersecurity step.